llm-d/llm-d-inference-payload-processor/pkg/framework/plugins/modelselector/scorer/queuettft/README.md

 Every TTFT decomposes as `TTFT = prefill_time + queue_wait`.

-**P10Low** — hardware-bound service floor:
+**P10Low** — load-invariant service floor:

 Computed from a long window (default 1h) using all observations regardless of inflight level:
 1. Find the P10 TTFT threshold across all observations in the window
 2. Take the P10 of only the observations at or below that threshold

 This isolates the fastest requests in the window — those with the least queue wait — without requiring the model to have idle periods.
-P10Low is hardware-bound and stable: prefill time does not change with queue depth, concurrency level, or scale events.
+P10Low is invariant to load: it does not change with queue depth, concurrency, or scale events, because prefill time itself doesn't.

+Short-prompt bias usually cancels: the scorer only ranks, so a shared bias is harmless.

 **P50 and inflightAtP50** — current operating point (short window, default 3m):
 ```